-F ecommendation MHCLG response Lewisham comment 4 The governance arrangements within local authorities be reviewed by local councils with the purpose of: an annual report being submitted to Full Council by the external auditor consideration being given to the appointment of at least one independent member, suitably qualified, to the Audit Committee formalising the facility for the CEO, Monitoring Officer Chief Financial Officer (CFO) to meet with the Key Audit Partner at least annually.
-Agree ; we will work with the LGA, NAO and CIPFA to deliver this recommendation We support this action, noting that already in Lewisham: The accounts are submitted to Full Council annually We have independent members on the Audit Panel The s151 and CEO meeting with the auditors at least twice a year.
-The Monitoring Officer can join these The s151 officer meets quarterly with the lead audit partner. g External Audit recognises that Internal Audit work can be a key support in appropriate circumstances where consistent with the Code of Audit Practice.
+Emilianing the randoming of root addit, and the governance for responding to its infamings Red commendation MHCLG response Lewisham comment 4.
+The governance arrangements within local authorities be reviewed by local councils with the purpose of: - an annual report being submitted to Full Council by the external auditor - consideration being given to the appointment of at least one independent member, suitably qualified, to the Audit Committee - formalising the facility for the CEO, Monitoring Officer - Chief Financial Officer (CFO) to meet with the Key Audit Partner at least annually.
+Agree; we will work with the LGA, NAO and CIPFA to deliver this recommendation We support this action, noting that already in Lewisham: The accounts are submitted to Full Council annually We have independent members on the Audit Panel The s151 and CEO meeting with the auditors at least twice a year.
+The Monitoring Officer can join these The s151 officer meets quarterly with the lead audit partner.
+9. External Audit recognises that Internal Audit work can be a key support in appropriate circumstances where consistent with the Code of Audit Practice.
 Agree ; we will work with the NAO and CIPFA to deliver this recommendation We support this action, noting that already in Lewisham all internal audit work is shared with the external auditor as work is completed.
-1 2.
-The external auditor be required to present an Annual Audit Report to the first Full Council meeting after 30 September each year, irrespective of whether the accounts have been certified; OLAR to decide the framework for this report.
-We support this action, noting the comments o above.
-1 8.
-Key concerns relating to service and financial viability be shared between local auditors and inspectorates including Ofsted, Care Quality Commission and HMICFRS prior to completion of the external auditor's annual report.
-Agree ; we will work with other departments and the NAO to deliver this recommendation We support this action. ie r oport opey to understand?
+12. The external auditor be required to present an Annual Audit Report to the first Full Council meeting after 30 September each year, irrespective of whether the accounts have been certified; OLAR to decide the framework for this report.
+Agree ; we will work with the LGA, NAO and CIPFA and other key stakeholders to deliver this recommendation, including whether changes to statute are required We support this action, noting the comments above.
+18. Key concerns relating to service and financial viability be shared between local auditors and inspectorates including Ofsted, Care Quality Commission and HMICFRS prior to completion Agree ; we will work with other departments and the NAO to deliver this recommendation We support this action.